act3-ai/aceup/README.md

 ## Usage

+### ACT3 Login

-It is recommended users run the [ACT3 Login script](./act3-login/README.md) to begin the bootstrap process.
+It is recommended users run the [ACT3 Login script](./act3-login/README.md) to authenticate to ACT3's services.

 ACT3 Login will automatically: